 We break down how segment rates work, how they affect your lump-sum payment and why the timing of your retirement is so important.

-Based on the 3-month average that the CRP uses ( June, July, August) the Segment Rates for November 2022 retirement are
+Based on the 3-month average that the CRP uses (June, July, August) the Segment Rates for November 2023 retirement are:

-As an example, for a married client age 59, from January 2015 to January 2016, we saw the 1st Segment rise 0.36, the 2nd Segment rise 0.27 and the 3rd Segment rise 0.17; this resulted in a decrease in the lump sum value of ~2.5%.
-Due to the individual nature of the actual CRP lump sum calculation, you would need to run the estimator for November 2022 to determine the impact to your value.
+*Due to the individual nature of the actual CRP lump sum calculation, you would need to run the estimator to determine the true impact to your value.